HexabitzPlatform/USB-Scale-Software/README.md

 # USB Scale Software
 The project for communication between the C# and hexabitz modules.
-Its a software to messure weight using the H26R0 module
+Its a software to measure weight using the H26R0 module